 Think about this for a moment.

-I had a very sick dog and went first to a sales rep for nutrition advice.
+I had a very sick dog and went first to a sales rep on an hourly salary for nutrition advice.
 Somebody that, for some reason, I trusted more than my veterinarian.

 Marketing taught me to trust the opinion of a sales-driven employee with no legitimate credentials, in a sales-driven store, over the opinion of somebody with 8+ years of high-level education followed by years of practice in actual veterinary medicine.